mvrdevelopment/spec/mvr-spec.md

 ## `MVR_JOIN` packet

-When a client connects with the web socket server, the MVR-xchange client needs to send a `MVR_JOIN`package to the server.
+When a  *MVR-xchange client* connects with another *MVR-xchange client*, the *MVR-xchange client* needs to send a `MVR_JOIN`package to the other *MVR-xchange client*.

+> Note:
-Note that a MVR-xchange client can send multiple `MVR_JOIN` packages to the same server during the same connection to update its Name or get the lastest MVR file list.
+>  A *MVR-xchange client* can send multiple `MVR_JOIN` packages to the same server during the same connection to update its Name or get the lastest MVR file list.

 ### WebSocket Mode